 - Have your list of items you want to get or at least a list of ideas in your purse for reference especially when you have those forgetful moments.

-Buy your gifts online from Amazon if you don’t have the energy to go out, they have everything you could ever want on there so you will always find what you are looking for.
+Buy your gifts online if you don’t have the energy to go out, they have everything you could ever want on there so you will always find what you are looking for.
 They have suggestions of what to get people and the top sellers plus all of the reviews so you know how good the products really are.
 Best of all you can get black Friday items super cheap on Cyber Monday without having to deal with the crowds (personally I think people are crazy to go out on Black Friday).

 The next thing you want to do after getting your Christmas gifts is to wrap them so you have one less thing to do for Christmas preparation, just be sure to label them so you don’t get confused later on.

 How To Deal With Christmas Party’s and Dinners

 Most of the stress that goes with Christmas is the events and parties and the many activities that go on.
 You find yourself super busy getting ready for dinners and parties and either hosting them or going to someone else’s house.
 If you are due any time or close to your due date you probably will want to skip the parties and just go to dinner with family or not go anywhere and who can blame you!

 When I was pregnant in December my due date was at the end of the month and I was getting pretty miserable especially working full time as well so we opted to not go anywhere and just stayed home through the holiday and that was just fine with everyone, no one was upset that we didn’t do anything.